 The entire CIPIC HRTF Database contains the most recent version of the data, software, and documentation.

-For a zip file of the entire CIPIC HRTF database click here Note! ~170MB!
+For a zip file of the entire CIPIC HRTF (MATLAB version) database click here.
+Note: filesize ~170MB!

-For a image file of the entire CIPIC HRTF database right click here Note! ~180MB!
+For an image file of the entire CIPIC HRTF (MATLAB version) database click here.
+Note: filesize ~180MB!
 This binary file can be used to burn a CD of the CIPIC Database.
 Be sure to save with a right click as some software tries to view the data as a text file.